-Considering it’s only six episodes in length, The Trial of Christine Keeler shouldn’t have felt like all that major an investment, but I had a hell of a time getting motivated to finish it.
-Ultimately completism pulled me through, but my reaction boils down to: well, that’s a mildly interesting glimpse at what used to be considered scandalous.
-The ongoing, unresolved conspiracies of American government after four years of Trump leave the Profumo affair so far in the dust that it might as well be in another dimension.
+Considering it’s only six episodes in length, The Trial of Christine Keeler shouldn’t have felt like a major investment, but I had a hell of a time getting motivated to finish it.
+Ultimately, completism pulled me through, but my reaction boils down to: well, that’s a mildly interesting glimpse at what used to be considered scandalous.
+The ongoing, unresolved conspiracies of American government after four years of Trump leave the Profumo affair so far in the dust, it might as well be in another dimension.
 This feels like kind of an unfair reaction to what is, at its best, an earnest attempt to examine egregious double standards about gender in society, and the way that consequences are meted out unevenly in a unfair, judgmental, media-obsessed world.
 There should have been a way to make these themes connect with contemporary issues, but in the end it feels very much stuck in the past, and while the performances are fine, none of the figures on display are likable or sympathetic enough to warrant much emotional investment in their plight.